dominictarr/meta-modular-abandoned/README.markdown

 ~~~~
 OKAY. so the next thing is adding all of my stuff... and seeing if anything breaks.
 2:57 AM, Nov 16 2010

+... yes! test runners need to be more robust!

 ~~~~